stevenliu-ai/phala-docs/network/references/superbridge/overview.md

 Superbridge is an advanced cross-chain bridge solution enabling secure and efficient asset transfers between Ethereum Layer 1 (L1) and Layer 2 (L2) networks.
 It supports ETH and ERC-20 tokens and incorporates a mandatory challenge period of about 7 days for withdrawals from L2s to L1 to ensure transaction finality and security in the optimistic rollup model.
 Deposits are fast, but withdrawals follow this waiting period as a security measure.
 Superbridge is an integral part of Phala’s upgraded cross-chain tools, ensuring a seamless user experience and robust asset safety.

-For more information, see the [official documentation](https://help.superbridge.app/en/).
+For more information, see the [Superbridge documentation](https://help.superbridge.app/en/).